KarnesTH/file_parser/README.md

 # File Parser

 The file parser is a simple program that reads the contents of a given file, searches for the word and replaces it with a given word.
-The original file is not overwritten, but is written to a new file.

 ## How to use